 5. Open Networks & Interoperability

-The move towards open RAN (Radio Access Networks) and interoperable platforms is creating opportunities for startups to provide modular, vendor-agnostic solutions.
+The move towards open RAN (Radio Access Networks, which allow interoperability between vendors) is creating opportunities for startups to provide modular, vendor-agnostic solutions.

 Conclusion

 At Qubit Capital, we specialize in guiding businesses through this journey.
-If you're ready to embark on a strategic investment journey, contact us to map the best-fit investment opportunities with our expert guidance.
+If you're ready to embark on a strategic investment journey, our fundraising assistance for telecom will help you map the best-fit investment opportunities.
+Schedule a discovery session today!

 - Balanced CAPEX and OPEX planning is essential for strategic telecom investments.